michaelisvas/GreenDiSC_Exeter_RILD/README.md

 # GreenDiSC_Exeter_RILD
-Sustainable computing induction materials for research groups at RILD
+Sustainable computing induction and training for research groups at RILD